There are now 2 possible online modes for units:

 - Level 4 elective

-- Students are able to (1) demonstrate confidence and competency in spoken and written French
+Students are able to (1) demonstrate intermediate to advanced levels of language proficiency in written and spoken French

 ; and (4) examine complex problems related to the socio-cultural context of French Polynesia.